pachyderm/pachyderm/doc/docs/latest/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 your changes until you run `finish transaction`, and a message that Pachyderm logs to `stderr` to indicate that the command was placed in a transaction rather than run directly.

+## Multiple Opened Transactions

+Some systems have a notion of *nested* transactions.
+That is when you open transactions within an already opened transaction.
+In such systems, the operations added to the subsequent transactions are not executed until all the nested transactions and the main transaction are closed.

+Pachyderm does not support such behavior.
+Instead, when you open a transaction, the transaction ID is written to the Pachyderm configuration file.
+If you begin another transaction while the first one is open, Pachyderm suspends the first transaction and overwrites the transaction ID in the configuration file.
+All operations that you add to the ensuing transactions will be executed as soon as you close those transactions.
+To resume the initial transaction, you need to run `pachctl resume transaction`.

+Because nested transactions are not supported, transactions cannot conflict with each other.
+Every time you add a command to a transaction, Pachyderm creates a blueprint of the commit and verifies that the command is valid.

 !!! tip
      While you cannot use `pachctl put file` in a transaction, you can